-\\ Debt service amounts include tuition revenue bond debt service and debt service for Texas A&M Health Science Center's Round Rock campus.
+^{} Debt service amounts include tuition revenue bond debt service and debt service for Texas A&M Health Science Center's Round Rock campus.

-\\\ The percentage variance for UT Health Science Center at San Antonio is calculated on the combined funding change for both UT Health Science Center at San Antonio and UT Rio Grande Valley School of Medicine related funding from 2014-15 total General Revenue appropriations to UT Health Science Center at San Antonio.
+^{} The percentage variance for UT Health Science Center at San Antonio is calculated on the combined funding change for both UT Health Science Center at San Antonio and UT Rio Grande Valley School of Medicine from 2014-15 total General Revenue appropriations to UT Health Science Center at San Antonio.
 The percentage variance for Texas Tech Health Sciences Center is calculated on the combined funding change for both Texas Tech Health Sciences Center and Texas Tech Health Sciences Center at El Paso from 2014-15 total General Revenue appropriations to Texas Tech Health Sciences Center.

-\\\\General Revenue Fund Appropriations of \$10.0 million were reallocated from The University of Texas Health Science Center at San Antonio to The University of Texas Rio Grande Valley to support the establishment of a School of Medicine at the institution.
-Funding appropriated to The University of Texas Rio Grande Valley for the School of Medicine is included for the totals for the health related institutions, while the remainder of funding for the institution is included with the general academic institutions.
+^{}General Revenue Fund Appropriations of \$31.4 million were reallocated from The University of Texas Health Science Center at San Antonio to The University of Texas Rio Grande Valley School of Medicine to support the establishment of a school of medicine and the Regional Academic Health Center.